Firenze, ti amo

 Luxury: The Place Firenze

-There are numerous fantastic luxury hotels in Florence.
 However, despite its slightly un-Italian name, we believe that The Place Firenze is one of the most exceptional.

-Located right by the beautiful Santa Maria Novella church in the historic centre, this hotel offers an ultra-central location without the tourist crowds.
-Plus, you can easily walk to all of Florence’s attractions within minutes.
+Located right by the beautiful Santa Maria Novella church in the historic centre, this boutique hotel in Florence offers an ultra-central location without the tourist crowds.

 See prices and availability at The Place Firenze here (adlink).